 1. Both PB125 and Protandim contain ashwagandha.
 This tells us ashwagandha is important to both.
 While Protandim has more of the herb, this does not necessarily make it better.
 Also, PB125 standardizes its ashwagandha to withaferin A. Is withaferin A better than ashwagandha?
 I cannot say.

 2 There are several published studies on Protandim.
 So far, PB125 does not seem to have any published research.
 But, Protandim research has some issues, in my opinion.
 See the Protaindim review for more insights.

 3. Both supplements contain ingredients that appear to augment NRF2.

 4. PB125 costs less than Protandim.

 So, which supplement lowers TBARS more: Protandim or PB125?
 Good question.
 So far, no studies have compared PB125 and Protandim to each other.

-The big question, however, is does either supplement reduce disease risk in humans?
+The big question, however, is does either supplement reduces disease risk in humans?
 In other words, lowering TBARS is great, but does that also mean you'd be healthier or live longer?

 PB125 Side Effects

 If you're basically healthy, I think PB125 is safe for most people.